awsdocs/aws-codebuild-user-guide/doc_source/build-env-ref-cmd.md

 If CodeBuild encounters an error, the error might be more difficult to troubleshoot compared to running a single command in its own instance of the default shell\.

-Commands that are run in a Windows Server Core 2016 image use the Powershell shell\.
+Commands that are run in a Windows Server Core 2016 image use the PowerShell shell\.